Right to a fair trial: Relationship with other rights

 The right to equality before the law is sometimes regarded as part of the right to a fair trial.
 It is typically guaranteed under a separate article in international human rights instruments.
 The right entitles individuals to be recognised as subject, not as object, of the law.
 International human rights law permits no derogation or exceptions to this human right.

 Closely related to the right to a fair trial is the prohibition on ex post facto law, or retroactive law, which is enshrined in human rights instrument separately from the right to fair trial and can not be limited by states according to the European Convention on Human Rights and the American Convention on Human Rights.

+Speedy justice tends to correlate with quality and fairness of justice.
+Right to speedy trial and Right to a fair trial can be difficult to combine.

-Fair trial rights
+Fair-trial rights

 The right to a fair trial has been defined in numerous regional and international human rights instruments.
 It is one of the most extensive human rights and all international human rights instruments enshrine it in more than one article.
 The right to a fair trial is one of the most litigated human rights and substantial case law that has been established on the interpretation of this human right.
 Despite variations in wording and placement of the various fair trial rights, international human rights instrument define the right to a fair trial in broadly the same terms.
 The aim of the right is to ensure the proper administration of justice.
 As a minimum the right to fair trial includes the following fair trial rights in civil and criminal proceedings: